 There are no formal prerequisites for the Professional Series in Smart Grid Technology.

-The curriculum consists of 4 required courses (choose any 4 of the 7 courses listed above) for a total of 4 semester units (60 hours of instruction).
-Candidates must pay a nonrefundable program registration fee.
+The curriculum comprises 4 required courses (choose any 4 of the 7 courses) for a total of 4 semester units (60 hours of instruction).

 Each course is priced individually, and you pay the course fee at the time of enrollment.
 The program has an estimated cost of $2,000 (not including course materials or registration fee).
 Course fees are subject to change.